Spring Woodland Wildflowers

 With a mother as a gourmet cook, one would think that I started cooking as a child.
 However, the truth is that I always told Mother that I would grow up with a cook and a housecleaner, so there was no need for me to learn those skills.
 Living in near poverty in my first marriage turned me into a gardener of food we could consume and save for winter.
 Learning how to cook became a pleasure, and to this day, I still like nothing better than whipping up an impromptu dinner for 8 or 10 out of what is on hand, or picking fresh vegetables from my garden and creating a colorful and healthy meal from garden to table.

 My creative landscape is, indeed, just that.
 From my first home of my own on Glenmary Avenue in Louisville, to my current residence in Asheville, North Carolina, I “paint” outside.
-Visual is so important to me, and the landscape provides an ever changing palette that lives and changes with each season.
+Visual is so important to me, and the landscape provides an ever-changing palette that lives and changes with each season.
 Spring woodland wildflowers have always been a component, but so have meandering paths and constant blooms and splashes of color mixed with a variety of textures.
+Because I have sun at my home in Asheville, I have planted a pollinator garden to attract a great variety of bees, birds, and bats.

 The Issues of Aging that Are Taboo in the Telling